 Did you know that I planted one daisy plant in my garden almost 10 years ago?

 Over the years I have divided the heck out of my plants.
-They are the gift that keeps on giving and are the perfect star of the show in the cottage garden while waiting for the dahlias and black-eyed Susans to bloom.
+They are the gift that keeps on giving and is the perfect star of the show in the cottage garden while waiting for the dahlias and black-eyed Susans to bloom.

 Coneflower or echinacea is another favorite of mine that stuck around for most of the summer months and was constantly visited by pollinators.